de-py/Terraform-Ansible-Demo/readme.md

 1. Up Inventory from Terraform Output
 2. In directory ./elastic/kibana.yml, update kibana with local IP of elastic server for ```elasticsearch.hosts: ["http://<changeme>:9200"]```
-3. In firewall.tf, update source_range on kibana-port to be the NAT address.
-Temporary until vpn is stood up.
-Temporary lab either way.
+3. In firewall.tf, update source_range on kibana-port to be the NAT address of the server that's browsing to Kibana.

 ## Todo